viniciusCamargo/lets-i18n/README.md

 ## Errors

-1. Translation file not found: in a non-production environemnt it will not raise any error.
+1. Translation file not found: in a non-production environment it will not raise any errors.
 In `production` it will print an error to the console:

 ```js
 console.error('TRANSLATION_ERROR: Please, provide the files to translate.')